The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Kuwana, JP

-Ryogen Sasaki practices in Kuwana, Japan.
+Ryogen Sasaki practices practicing medicine in Kuwana, Japan.
 Sasaki is rated as an Advanced expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-Their top areas of expertise are Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Amyotonia Congenita, Myotonia Congenita, and Pancreaticoduodenectomy.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Amyotonia Congenita, and Myotonia Congenita.

 Advanced in Hypokalemic Periodic Paralysis